to hold Archaic points onto spears, sinew and plant fibers were strapped around notches at the bottom

 Rock outcrops in Fairfax County still show evidence of the extraction of the soft soapstone.

-The next significant change in culture, the shift from Archaic to the Woodland Period, is marked by the later adoption of agriculture, construction of burial mounds, and the development of pottery.
+The seasonal round in stream valleys led slowly to the invention of agriculture.
+That significant change is used as a marker of the change in culture from the Archaic Period to the Woodland Period.
+Other changes included widespread construction of burial mounds and the development of pottery.
 Virginians during what we define today as the Archaic Period had the atl-atl and lived in defined locations for significant parts of the year, but did not have a key technology that would be developed later - the bow and arrow.

 soapstone quarried at Clifton in Fairfax County was hafted to wooden handles to create picks/chisels